DoVuongLoc2642/ClassifyAI-NLP/README.md

 # ClassifyAI-NLP

 ClassifyAI is a flexible and modular multi-model NLP platform for intelligent text classification.
-It supports a wide range of approaches—including traditional supervised learning, zero-shot classification, and LLM-based reasoning—allowing users to experiment, compare, and deploy text classifiers with ease.
+It supports a wide range of approaches—including traditional supervised learning allow users to experiment, compare, and deploy text classifiers with ease.

 🧠 Built for researchers, developers, and data scientists, CategorizeAI includes: